isabella232/media-analytics.en-1/help/nielsen-partnership/dcr-impl/dcr-android-impl-2.1.md

   mediaInfo.setValue(MediaHeartbeat.MediaObjectKey.NielsenChannelMetadata, channelInfo);
   ```

 * **Ad Metadata** Create Ad metadata object while initializing the `AdObject` for any Ad start event.
-For more information about the core playback implementation for Android, see [Track ads](https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/hbvideo/android_2.0/t_vhl_track-ads_android.html).
+For more information, see [Track ads](sdk-implement/track-ads/track-ads-android.md).

   For example: